kasperengelen/stride/docs/testplan.md

     Using several testing sets, create a population and test whether it has been properly sampled (wrt locations)

-### Workplace size
+### Workplace size distribution

-* TestWorkplaceDistributionReader:
+* WorkplaceCSVeaderTest:
     Tests if the reader reads the correct data.

+* WorkplaceGeneratorTest:
+    Existing tests are updated to reflect the changes in the algorithm for generated pools.

-* TestWorkplaceDistributionGenerator:
+* WorkplacePopulatorTest:
-    Tests if the generated distribution corresponds to the given distribution.
+    Existing tests are updated to reflect the changes in the algorithm for populating pools.

-* TestWorkplacePopulator:
+    * Distribution: By
-    ???

 ## Responsibilities
 The teammember that is responsible for implementing a feature, is also responsible for testing that feature.
 The tests are verified when the pull request for the feature is processed.